 - Playful learning: Play is a primary mode of learning for children.
 Through play, they develop their imagination, creativity, social skills, and problem-solving abilities.

 - Concrete thinking: Children tend to think in concrete terms, focusing on the present and observable world.
 They may struggle with abstract concepts and may not yet understand cause-and-effect relationships.

 Emotional and social development

 - Developing self-awareness: Children begin to develop a sense of self and their place in the world.
 They become aware of their emotions and learn to express them.

 - Attachment and relationships: Strong attachments to caregivers are crucial for children’s emotional well-being and development.
 These attachments provide a sense of security and trust that allows them to explore the world confidently.

 - Social skills and friendships: Children learn to interact with others, develop social skills, and form friendships.
 They learn about cooperation, sharing, empathy, and conflict resolution.

 - Moral development: Children begin to develop their sense of right and wrong, often through stories, rules, and experiences with their caregivers and peers.

 Childhood is a very important stage.
 In which the responsibility of parents and teachers increases because in this stage children are more social and are in the stage of a developmental process.

-In this article, you learned what is childhood.
+In this article, you learned what childhood is.
 Its definition and characteristics.
 If you liked this post, please do share it with your family and friends.